MetPX/sarracenia/docs/source/Explanation/sarra.rst

 *  It uses message queueing protocols (currently AMQP and/or MQTT) to send file advertisements, and file transfers can be done over SFTP, HTTP, or any other web service.

+*  It does not depend on any proprietary technologies at all.
+Completely free to use for any purpose whatever.

 *  is an sample implementation following the `World Meteorological Organizations <WMO>`_ work to replace the Global Teleceommunications System (GTS) with modern solutions.